1010Robotics/Resources/Recommendations.md

 9. Teams can have a bigger table for cutting, etc.

 10. People can have small bins to store parts that drop.
 Also, bins that we can use for storing extra materials.

+11. Cut lexan with as little waste as possible.

+12. When returning one piece of chain attach it to another chain instead of just placing it in alone.

+13. Take apart not used pieces and place them back once a week.

+14. When cutting stuff, file both sides of the piece you cut.